 "A Civic Leader's Guide to Solving Homelessness"

-The information in "Looking Back" and "Moving Forward" is meant to provide an overview on how to more effectively respond to The Modern Homelessness Crisis.
-With time, we will be adding more free resources and tools to these pages.
+The information on this website is meant to provide an overview on how to more effectively respond to The Modern Homelessness Crisis.

 If you're looking for an even deeper dive on all of these issues, our training course is intended to be the "must watch" orientation for civic leaders working to end homelessness.
-It distills nearly 15 years of hard-earned, on-the-ground experience in two hours to help quickly accelerate progress in your community.
+It distills nearly 15 years of hard-earned, on-the-ground experience to help quickly accelerate progress in any community.

 Get Instant Access